Introduce a new attribute `step` in Range

 Introducing step attribute in Range, we can get the value of step of a Range in a formal way, and we can write sliced views as following:

-Updated by mrkn (Kenta Murata) about 1 year ago
+Updated by mrkn (Kenta Murata) almost 2 years ago

 - Status changed from Open to Rejected